mislavcimpersak/django-real-content/README.rst

 TODO
 ----

--  add more languages in the package as standard (fi, gr, pl, pt, rs...)
+-  add more languages in the package as standard (fi, pt, rs...)